 I accidentally stumbled onto this building.
 The outside looks really soviet (gray and depressing), BUT there is a cool clock and wood carvings outside.
-Anyway, I went inside and my jaw DROPPED like the bass at your mama’s birthday.
-There’s a MASSIVE great hall (HP lingo because europe) and every wall is covered in murals.
+Anyway, I went inside and my jaw DROPPED.
+There’s a MASSIVE great hall and every wall is covered in murals.
 Also, each bathroom stall has its own sink.
 It was WAY fancy and nice and one of my top 3 buildings in Europe (don’t ask what the other two are).

 Pro tip about Norway: there are a lot of naked statues and murals everywhere.
 To the Norwegians, it’s not weird.
-So the fact that there’s a park full of nude statues of men and women doing weird things (like juggling babies) doesn’t really throw off anyone here.
+So the fact that there’s a park full of nude statues of men and women doing weird things (like juggling babies) doesn’t really throw anyone off.
 And asking why the statues are all naked doesn’t really get an answer.
-And apparently, this place is the #1 tourist attraction in Oslo.
-So don’t miss it.
-But be prepared.
-FOR NAKED.

 Oslo Opera House

 Again, another thing that’s cooler after winter.
-The opera house’s roof slants down so you can walk from the ground level to the top, BUTT in winter, it’s too icey.
+The opera house’s roof slants down so you can walk from the ground level to the top, BUT in winter, it’s too icey.
 So.
-Also fancy bathrooms.
+Also, fancy bathrooms.

 Skiing was basically invented in Norway, SO I HAD to go skiing.
 Pro tip: spend the first two hours falling over, then spend the last hour actually having fun!
-That’s what I did!
-I rode the metro up to Frognerseteren and skied.
-I made lots of mistakes, but I have videos about how to do it WITHOUT making mistakes.
-And I should post those.
+Ride the metro up to Frognerseteren and spend a day enjoying the scenery, exercise, and ground.

 Explore Oslofjord and take sick pix!